‘Please help us bring Nancy Guthrie home,’ FBI pleads as search stretches into third day

 Savannah Guthrie was set to travel to Italy on Monday for NBC’s coverage of the 2026 Winter Olympics, but she will no longer be joining the reporting team, NBC Sports said in a statement.

 “Savannah will not be joining us at the Olympics as she focuses on being with her family during this difficult time,” the statement read.
-“Our hearts are with her and the entire Guthrie family as the search continues for their mother.
-We will share additional information about our Opening Ceremony coverage plans soon.”
+“Our hearts are with her and the entire Guthrie family as the search continues for their mother.”

 Savannah Guthrie often has spoken highly of her mother and their close relationship.
 During a celebration of her mom’s 80th birthday on “Today,” the anchor described her as someone who “lived a life of integrity and loyalty” and raised three kids after their father died before Guthrie’s senior year of high school, the anchor said.